mwiencek/mutate-cow/README.md

 While this doesn't appear to have been an original idea, I believe `mutate-cow` provides useful features that other packages don't:

- * All property descriptors from the immutable object are preserved.
+ * All property descriptors from the immutable object are preserved in the copy.
- * The extensibility of the immutable object is preserved.
+ * All extensibility information from the immutable object is preserved in the copy.
 Combined with the above point, this means that sealed objects stay sealed and frozen objects stay frozen.
+(Inside the callback, of course, the working copy in unsealed and all properties are writable.)
  * Getters and setters from the immutable object can be used inside the callback, and are preserved in the copy; they aren't converted from accessors to writables.
  * Arrays, objects, and class instances are supported for mutation.
 Inside the callback, these have the correct identities when passed to `Array.isArray` or `instanceof`.
  * Usable Flow types are provided that don't freak out when you pass in a read-only object or array.
 (Property accesses and assignments are still type-checked in the callback.)